tylercollier-devmtn/auth0-lock-mini/README.md

 * Back at the top of the settings, copy the domain and client ID to your project's `.env` file.
 Be sure to restart your React web dev server to use these values.
 * On the Auth0 website, click on Connections on the left hand side navigation, and then Social.
   * Enable the Github connection.
+  * Then click the Github connection to configure it.
+In the Attributes section, check Email address.
+Click Save.
+* Click on APIs on the left hand side navigation.
+Click Create API.
+Set the friendly name to `management`, and set the identifier to `management` too.
+Click Create.
+  * In the Settings tab, set the Token Expiration to 7776000 (90 days).
+Click Save.
+  * In the Scopes tab, add a scope for `read:users` with a description of `Read Users`, and a scope for `read:user_idp_tokens` with a description of `Read Users IDP tokens`.
+  * On the Non Interactive Clients tab, you'll notice that one of the clients in the list was created for you, and was named `management (Test Client)`.
+Ensure it's Authorized.
+  * Down in the Response section, copy the access token to the `.env` file as the AUTH0_MANAGEMENT_ACCESS_TOKEN.

 ## Step 2